Notice of Registration for the Diversity Immigrant Visa Program.

 Information Required for the Electronic Entry

-There is only one way to enter the DV-2005 lottery.
-Applicants must submit an Electronic Diversity Visa Entry Form (EDV Entry Form), which is accessible only at www.dvlottery.state.gov.
+There is only one way to enter the DV-2006 lottery.
+Applicants must submit an Electronic Diversity Visa Entry Form (EDV Entry Form), which is accessible only at http://www.dvlottery.state.gov.
 Failure to complete the form in its entirety will disqualify the applicant's entry.
 Applicants will be asked to submit the following information on the EDV Entry Form.

-Entries must include the name, date and place of birth of the applicant's spouse and all natural children, as well as all legally-adopted and stepchildren who are unmarried and under the age of 21 years, excepting those children who are already U.S. citizens or legal permanent residents, even if they are no longer legally married to the child's parent, and even if the spouse or child does not currently reside with the applicant and/or will not immigrate with the applicant.
+Entries must include the name, date and place of birth of the applicant's spouse and all natural children, as well as all legally-adopted and stepchildren, who are unmarried and under the age of 21 (except children who are already U.S. citizens or Legal Permanent Residents), even if they are no longer legally married to the child's parent, and even if the spouse or child does not currently reside with you and/or will not immigrate with you.
 Note that married children and children 21 years or older will not qualify for the diversity visa.
-Failure to list all children will result in the applicant's disqualification for the visa.
+Failure to list all children will result in your disqualification for the visa.
 (See question 11 on the list of Frequently Asked Questions.)

 Selection of Applicants